Zawia Media

-Zawia Media is Afghanistan's first Digital Media platform that was launched in January 2019 in Afghanistan.
+Zawia Media is the first Digital Media platform in Afghanistan that was launched in January 2019.
 The sub-sections Zawia News, Zawia Music, and Zawia Cartoons were also later launched under the parent company, Zawia Media.
-The platforms' slogan is, 'untold realities from a fresh perspective', and the company has attracted a huge fanbase in its currently short life.
+The platforms' slogan is, 'untold realities from a fresh perspective', and the company has attracted a significant fanbase in its currently short life.

-Zawia News, one of the company's sub-sections was recently suspended by the Taliban in Afghanistan, an action that was internationally condemned.
+Zawia News, one of the company's sub-channels was recently suspended by the Taliban in Afghanistan, an instance that was internationally condemned.
 Currently, the company operates under a .com domain, accessible to everyone in Afghanistan and abroad.